guycole/mellow-wombat/infra/odroidn2_config.md

 1. Create an image using [balena etcher](https://github.com/balena-io/etcher) on a USB memory stick.
 The current candidate is [Ubuntu Minimal 22.04.4 LTS (v4.9)](https://odroid.in/ubuntu_22.04lts/C4_HC4/ubuntu-22.04-4.9-minimal-odroid-c4-hc4-20220705.img.xz).

 1. Verify by booting odroid n4 from USB memory stick.
 Petitboot should discover the stick and boot to Ubuntu.
+Ensure MMC/SPI slide switch is set to SPI.

 ## Configure WiFi and perform package maintenance
 At the end of this step, the USB thumb drive will have an updated Ubuntu and the packages needed for a happy wombat.